mCRL2org/mCRL2/doc/sphinx/source/developer_manual/libraries/atermpp/programming.rst

     return 0;
   }

-The function `match` can be used to extract pieces of aterms, as illustrated by the following program fragment:
+The function :cpp:func:`match <atermpp::match>` can be used to extract pieces of aterms, as illustrated by the following program fragment:

 .. code-block:: c++